Pallakki

 Pallakki is a 2007 Indian Kannada-language romantic drama film directed by K. Narendra Babu and written by Paramesh.
-The film stars Prem Kumar and newcomer Ramnitu Chaudhary.
+The film stars Prem and newcomer Ramnitu Chaudhary.
 The film was produced by P2 Productions.

-The film released on 4 May 2007 to generally negative reviews from critics.
+The film was released on 4 May 2007 to generally negative reviews from critics.
 The film failed commercially at the box-office.
 The critics commented that the film had poor script and presentation was equally poor.